veonik/squircy2/README.md

 ##### the scriptable IRC bot

-squIRCy2 is written in Go and supports Javascript, Lua, a dialect of Lisp, and the Anko scripting language.
+squIRCy2 is written in Go and is scriptable using Javascript, Lua, a dialect of Lisp, and the Anko scripting language.

 It sports a web management interface for writing scripts and bot management, as well as dynamic script reloading at runtime.
+Bind custom scripts to run when events occur in the application.
+Events can come from IRC, the CLI, or even the web.

 Installation